-Timelines for the approval, or denial, of heritage permit applications are established by Sections 32, 33, 34, and 42 of the Act and are 90-days from the issuance of a notice of complete application.
+Timelines for the approval or denial of heritage permit applications for the alteration or demolition of property are established by Sections 32, 33, 34, and 42 of the Act and are set at 90 days from the issuance of a notice of complete application.
 However, the timelines have the potential to be extended through mutual agreement between the owner and the City.
-The proposed amendments to the delegated authority by-law would allow the extension of these timelines in writing by the Director of Development Services, or designate, in agreement with the applicant.
+The proposed amendments to the delegated authority by-law would allow the extension of these timelines in writing by the Director of Development Services, or designate, when there is mutual agreement with the applicant.

-The majority of applications received by the City under the Ontario Heritage Act are alteration applications for properties designated under Part V of the Act and are processed within 3 to 5 business days by staff.
-An extension of timelines for approval is not necessary for the vast majority of applications.
+The majority of applications received by the City under the Ontario Heritage Act are alteration applications for properties designated under Part V of the Act as part of a heritage conservation district and generally are processed within 2 to 5 business days.
+It is the intention of staff to provide quick and efficient service delivery for heritage permit applications.
+An extension of timelines for approval is not necessary for the vast majority of applications and would not be contemplated for routine matters.
 However, there may be situations where the ability to extend an approval timeline would be of importance to both the City and the applicant.

-Staff are anticipating that the ability to extend these timelines would be used primarily when a heritage permit application is received in conjunction with a Planning Act application.
-In certain situations, it may be appropriate to extend the timeline for the approval in order to align the Ontario Heritage Act and Planning Act processes to make the approvals more streamlined for the various staff, agencies, and committees involved with these types of application.
+Staff are anticipating that the ability to extend these timelines would be used primarily when a heritage permit application is received in conjunction with a Planning Act application and the application is more complex than the routine permit applications received on a regular basis.
+In certain situations, it may be appropriate to extend the timeline for the approval in order to align the Ontario Heritage Act and Planning Act timelines and processes to make the approvals more streamlined for the various staff, the public, agencies, and committees involved with these types of application.
 Similarly, this will also assist in streamlining the process for applicants in order to receive approvals together and, should revisions need to be made, allow for the revisions and approvals processes to proceed in tandem.
-Staff particularly anticipate that this provision would be useful in the site plan approval process.
+Staff anticipate that this provision would be particularly applicable in the site plan approval process and when a full or partial demolition of a heritage property is proposed as part of a development application.
+Delegating this authority to staff to negotiate an extension or waiver of a timeline is intended to provide more efficient service to applicants.